Search

 NRST 1510: Nursing Assistant (4 credits)

-The nursing assistant course is available to anyone 16 years of age or older.
 Becoming a nursing assistant could be a stepping stone for continuing your education.
 CNAs have the opportunity to move up a career ladder to potentially higher-paying jobs such as a CNA II and medication aide.
+Most nursing assistant courses are four to six weeks in length and are not restricted to a semester-length schedule.
+It doesn’t take long to become a nursing assistant and you’ll continue to learn once you find employment.

 NRST 1550: Certified Nursing Assistant II (2 credits)